cloudmesh/classes/_sources/lesson/org/index.rst.txt

 Organization
 ============

-Any course we teach in the department needs some basic knowledge about linux, programming, cloud computing, and documentation creation.
+MAny course we teach in the department needs some basic knowledge about linux, programming, cloud computing, and documentation creation.
 We have taken the lessons from a number of courses and made them available as general available lessons.
 This enables you to leverage